 - simplified mathematical models help to identify important mechanisms

-- How a brain receives information?
+- How the brain receives information?

-- How the information is stored?
+- ► How the information is stored?

-- How a brain develops?
+- How the brain develops?

 - > ...

 - neuroscience is strongly multidisciplinary; precise mathematical descriptions help in communication among experts and in design of new experiments.